-- mortgage statement (UK or EEA) - bank / building society statement (UK and Channel Islands or EEA) - bank / building society account opening confirmation letter (UK) - credit card statement (UK or EEA) - financial statement e.g. pension, endowment, ISA (UK) - P45 / P60 statement (UK and Channel Islands) - council tax statement (UK and Channel Islands) - work permit / visa (UK; valid up to expiry date) - letter of sponsorship from future employment provider (non UK / non EEA only; valid only for applicants residing outside the UK at the time of application; must be valid at time of application) - utility bill (UK; not mobile telephone bill) - benefit statement e.g. child benefit, pension (UK) - a document from central or local government/ government agency / local authority giving an entitlement - e.g. from the Department for Work and Pensions, the Employment Service , HM Revenue & Customs, Job Centre, Job Centre Plus, Social Security (UK and Channel Islands) - EU national ID card (must be valid at time of application) - cards carrying the PASS accreditation logo (UK and Channel Islands; must be valid at time of applications) - Letter from Head or College Principal (for 16-19 year olds in full time education.
+- mortgage statement (UK or EEA)\\ - bank / building society statement (UK and Channel Islands or EEA)\ - bank / building society statement (countries outside the EEA)\ - bank / building society account opening confirmation letter (UK)\ - credit card statement (UK or EEA)\ - financial statement e.g. pension, endowment, ISA (UK)\\ - P45 / P60 statement \\(UK and Channel Islands) - council tax statement (UK and Channel Islands)\\ - letter of sponsorship from future employment provider (non UK / non EEA only; valid only for applicants residing outside the UK at the time of application; must be valid at time of application) - utility bill (UK; not mobile telephone bill)\ - benefit statement e.g. child benefit, pension (UK)\ - a document from central or local government/ government agency / local council giving an entitlement - e.g. from the Department for Work and Pensions, the Employment Service , HM Revenue & Customs, Jobcentre, Jobcentre Plus, Social Security (UK and Channel Islands) \ - EEA national ID card (must be valid at time of application) - Irish passport card (cannot be used with an Irish passport; must be valid at time of application) - cards carrying the PASS accreditation logo (UK and Channel Islands; must be valid at time of applications) - letter from Head or College Principal (for 16-19 year olds in full-time education.
 This is only used in exceptional circumstances if other documents cannot be provided; must be valid at time of application).